 2. The Dry Clean

-After the visual inspection, walk over the surface of the bounce house, get into the corners on the top and underside, and remove any solid objects you may find.
-If you are dealing with unsavory leftovers, gloves and other protective gear would be recommended.
+After the visual inspection, walk over the surface of the bounce house, get into the corners on the top and underside, and remove any objects you may find.
+Keep an eye out for any lost items like car keys, coins, clothing, or toys.

 Once this stage of the cleaning process is complete, it’s time to move to the wet cleaning stage.